A-nnonymous/MetaPB/README.md

   ./bin/foo
   ```
 ## 5. Work to be done
   1.Finish the refractoring and testing of Optimizer class.
   2.Refractor SimplePIM and finish the developing of Operator class.
-  3.Test and verify the Sender&Receiver execution modul in UPMEM.
+  3.Test and verify the Sender & Receiver execution model in UPMEM.

 ## 6. References
 [1] upmem